-This Article attempts to fill the gap in the war powers debate by presenting a theoretical framework that seeks to answer these questions.
 Employing the tools and insights of positive political theory, this Article explores the division of war-making authority between the President and Congress by focusing on the domestic audience constraints that the political branches face in the context of an imminent military buildup or troop deployment.
-This Article assumes that at the conflict initiation stage, the President enjoys an agenda setting advantage over Congress because he has the power to influence the public's appetite for going to war.
-In other words, because the President has the exclusive ability to create and escalate an international crisis, he can effectively lockin the other branches of government to his preferred course of military action knowing that any institutional actor that attempts to back out of the crisis will likely face punishment by a domestic audience.
-Thus, by precipitating "back out" costs and a "rally around the flag effect" among the domestic audience, the President can effectively constrain the scope of Congress's war-powers.
+This Article assumes that at the conflict initiation stage, the President enjoys an agenda setting advantage over Congress because he has the power to influence the domestic audience costs for going to war.
+In other words, because the President has the exclusive ability to create and escalate an international crisis, he can effectively lock-in the other branches of government to his preferred course of military action knowing that any institutional actor that attempts to back out of the crisis will likely face punishment by a domestic audience.
+Thus, by precipitating "back out" costs and a "rally around the flag effect" among the domestic audience, the President can effectively "constrain" the scope of Congress's war-powers.